First-order Convergence Theory for Weakly-Convex-Weakly-Concave Min-max Problems: Related Work

 Several recent works~\citep{NIPS2017_7056,DBLP:journals/corr/abs-1805-07588,DBLP:journals/corr/abs-1710-10571,hassan18nonconvexmm,DBLP:conf/icml/DaiS0XHLCS18} have considered non-convex min-max problems and their applications in machine learning.
 However, their algorithms and analysis are either built on restricted assumptions (e.g., the maximization problem can be solved exactly) or only applied to a much smaller family non-convex min-max problems. \citet{hassan18nonconvexmm} considered weakly-convex and concave min-max problems.
-Relying on the concavity of the maximization part, they are able to establish the convergence to a nearly stationary point of the function $\max_{\y\in\Y} f(\x, \y)$.
+Relying on the concavity of the maximization part, they are able to establish the convergence to a nearly stationary point of the function $\max_{\y\in\Y} f(\x, \y)$. \citet{thekumparampil2019efficient} developed deterministic first-order algorithms for strongly-convex-concave and nonconvex-concave min-max problems respectively. ~\citet{lin2020near} provided near-optimal algorithms for strongly-convex-strongly-concave min-max problems.
 In contrast, the problem considered in this paper is weakly-convex and weakly-concave and covers even more applications in machine learning (e.g., GAN training).
 Recently, there emerges a wave of studies that analyze the convergence properties of some algorithms for training GAN~\citep{doi:10.1137/15M1026924,DBLP:conf/nips/anageas18,DBLP:journals/corr/abs-1711-00141,DBLP:conf/nips/HeuselRUNH17,DBLP:conf/nips/NagarajanK17,DBLP:journals/corr/GrnarovaLLHK17}.
 However, their results are either asymptotic~\citep{DBLP:journals/corr/abs-1711-00141,DBLP:conf/nips/HeuselRUNH17,DBLP:conf/nips/NagarajanK17,doi:10.1137/15M1026924} or their analysis require strong assumptions of the problem~\citep{DBLP:conf/nips/NagarajanK17,DBLP:journals/corr/GrnarovaLLHK17} (e.g., the problem is concave in maximization).
 We also notice that two recent papers \citep{sim18ganvi,panomd18} have also considered the algorithms for min-max problems from the perspective of variational inequalities.
 However, the analysis in~\citep{sim18ganvi} is for convex-concave problems or monotone variational inequalities. \citet{panomd18} proved asymptotic convergence to saddle points of the min-max problem under a strong coherence assumption, i.e., every saddle point is a solution to the corresponding MVI.
 In contrast, we only assume the MVI has a solution and prove non-asymptotic convergence to a nearly $\epsilon$-stationary point.